William Henry Redmond: Maria Elizabeth Ridulph

 In 1997, Sycamore Police Lieutenant Patrick Solar closed the Ridulph case, naming Redmond as the man who had likely abducted and killed Ridulph.
 Solar claimed that Redmond admitted to a fellow prisoner that he had committed a crime resembling the kidnapping and murder of Ridulph.
 Redmond's demeanour and actions, in Solar's opinion, were similar to "Johnny."
-Redmond, according to Solar, frequently travelled close to the location where Ridulph was discovered when he was employed as a truck driver in the neighbourhood at the time.
+Redmond, according to Solar, frequently traveled close to the location where Ridulph was discovered when he was employed as a truck driver in the neighborhood at the time.

 The research by Solar received criticism for its lack of supporting data and purported political undertones.
 Redmond would have been difficult to convict in the Ridulph case if he had survived, according to Solar himself, who conceded that the evidence against him was purely circumstantial.
 Because of this, Solar declared the Ridulph case to be "closed, but not solved," leaving open the chance that a more suitable suspect could be identified in the future.
 The trial judge disallowed any testimony about Redmond because he was deemed to have not been a plausible suspect when Jack McCullough was later prosecuted in the Ridulph case.
 Ridulph's murder remains unsolved and her killer unidentified.

 Jillian Dee Cutshall

-9-year-old Jillian "Jill" Dee Cutshall (born February 19, 1978) was last seen at approximately 6:30 a.m. on August 13, 1987 in Norfolk, Nebraska.
+9-year-old Jillian "Jill" Dee Cutshall (born February 19, 1978) was last seen at approximately 6:30 a.m. on August 13, 1987, in Norfolk, Nebraska.
 She resided in Grand Bend, Kansas, with her mother and brother after her parents got divorced.
 When she vanished, she was in Norfolk with her father and stepmother.
 They resided in McNeely Apartments.
 After they both departed for work early that morning, Cutshall started strolling to her babysitter's home four blocks away because she did not like to be in their apartment alone.
 Jillian failed to show up and has not been seen since.

 When she did not arrive home after 3:00 p.m., her stepmother went to the babysitter's house to pick her up and discovered she was not there; her babysitter had assumed she had made the decision to stay home.
 Her belongings—clothes, shoes, and keys—were discovered in the Wood Duck Wildlife Refuge in Stanton, Nebraska, three months after she vanished.
 This location was ten miles from her father's house.
 Police in Nebraska looked into whether Redmond was connected to the disappearance of Cutshall because of his past, but they were unable to link him to it.
 Eventually, the state deemed Cutshall to be legally deceased.
 Since then, a man has been charged with kidnapping her and is suspected of killing her, but he has never been indicted.